-STANDARD – The standard option for brekky is BYO.
+Breakfst is BYO.
 There will be kettles at each Camp for hot water.
-There will also be a coffee van for those who need an early morning brew.
+There is a camp kitchen at each location for washing up.

 The vast majority of participants will be out riding in the middle of the day so make sure you pack some snacks for the ride.
 The aid stations along each days stage will have a selection of fruit and small snacks for riders.
 When you get to the finish line each day there will be local quick food options to sate your hunger so don’t forget to put a card or some cash in your pocket.

 You are welcome to enjoy some of the best local cuisines right at the campsites each night.

 Night 1 – Branxholm (small town) – There will be a selection of food trucks as well as a local community group providing a range of yummy dinner options.
 Alternately, it is a short stroll to the local IGA (small supermarket), pub and cafe to pick up something from there.

 Night 2 – Weldborough Pub – Famous for its enormous lunches, the pub has promised to put on something special for dinner.
 Please note – there are no shops in Weldborough so if you don’t plan to eat at the pub, make sure you pack something else for dinner.

 Night 3 & 4 – St Helens – There will be a variety of food available at the campsite from local community groups and food trucks.
 Alternately jump on your bike for a short cruise into town where there are plentiful pickings to be had.
 Everything from a funky beer garden with Vietnamese tacos to the selection of pubs with hearty pub meals.
 You can’t leave St Helens without trying the scallops….